An Anxious Kid

-As a child I was extremely shy and had lots of stomach issues due to anxiety.
+As a child growing up in a Colorado mountain town, I was extremely shy and had lots of stomach issues due to anxiety.
 My sisters always insisted I sit by the window on the way to a day of skiing because I would inevitably need to roll down the window and lose my breakfast as we rolled into the parking lot.

 My strategy as a child and teenager for dealing with anxiety was avoidance of situations that made me anxious.
 My efforts to avoid feeling anxious, particularly in social situations, resulted in increasing depression and my life becoming more and more limited.

 One evening in my early twenties as I was lying on my bed feeling hopeless and thinking I would be better off dead, I was visited by a spirit being who I saw standing next to me.
 This being told me that even if I died I would not be able to avoid facing the life challenges that at the moment seemed impossible to face, and that I would be able to find my way through this.
 Though I had no direct experience with spirits or belief in an afterlife at that time, the presence and words of this being were so vivid and powerful that I accepted both as true without question.
 I never again considered suicide, and my search for healing and understanding what my life was about began in earnest.

 Realizing I needed a change in direction, I dropped out of graduate school where I was studying creative writing and became interested in healing work.
 I eventually became a massage therapist and a Physical Therapist Assistant and worked in a hospital setting.
 While I learned a lot and became much more grounded doing this work, I also felt restless in focusing exclusively on the physical body.
 I sensed that so much of the physical suffering I saw in the people I worked with had emotional and spiritual roots that weren’t being addressed.